Maitai Valley, Nelson

-The Maitai is a great playground for Nelson, as well as being the main source of Nelson's fresh water.
-And if you think it all ends at the golf course - think again.
-The council-owned land extends over 10,000 hectares up the Maitai Valley, and beyond to the Brook and Roding reserves in adjacent valleys to the south and west.
+The Mahitahi is now a special place for all who live in Whakatū/Nelson.
+It is the main source of Nelson's fresh water and has great recreational values.
+The council-owned land extends well beyond the golf course, over 10,000 hectares up the Mahitahi Valley, and beyond to the Brook and Roding reserves in adjacent valleys to the south and west.

 Minerals